 Actualization is simply what life does, but actualization involves a constant process of valuing: if behaviour is to be self-serving then it cannot be random.
 At any time one thing must be more important than other things.
 There must always be a sense of what matters most.
-This is our nature calling: our instincts, drives, temperament, inclinations, and the vast majority of what we call gender and sexuality, all expressed intuitively as an embodied feeling that Rogers called organismic valuing.
+This is our nature calling: our instincts, drives, temperament, inclinations, and the vast majority of what we call gender and sexuality, all expressed intuitively and wordlessly as an embodied feeling that Rogers called organismic valuing.

-Carl Rogers developed his theory before the age of neuroscience, but he saw the psychic correlate for neural integration, and he called it self-actualization.
+Carl Rogers developed his theory before the age of neuroscience, but he saw the psychological correlate for neural integration, and he called it self-actualization.
 The self, once it has started life by differentiating itself from the world of what we are experiencing, has to constantly differentiate, reconfigure, adapt and enhance itself in the face of ongoing experience- much of which is interpersonal and socio-cultural.
 We develop a sophisticated idea of who we are, a self-concept, that is kept afloat and maintained by the ongoing process of self-actualization.
 This involves a constant flux of decisions about what to admit into the self-concept, and what to keep out there in the world.
-For self-actualization, as for the overall actualizing tendency, we need priorities, which in turn come from our sense of values.
+For self-actualization, as for the overall actualizing tendency, we need a clear sense of priorities, which in turn come from our sense of values.

-There are two sources of valuing that inform our sense of what is important: the gut feel of our innate, organismic valuing process, and the learned, socio-cultural values that we absorb from those we look up to.
 If life is what happens where the gene interfaces with its environment, for humans life is very largely what happens where the gene meets the meme, because we are such highly social creatures.
 We are each others’ environment.
 But we are vulnerable: if there is a serious, or long-term clash between these two valuing systems they can become dissociated, producing a tense state of cognitive dissonance that Rogers called incongruence.
 Suddenly our world-map is not highlighting its guiding features with enough clarity.
 We become snagged on our conditions of worth, which we carry with us, unacknowledged and un-integrated, at the edge of our awareness.
 We defend our self-concept in the face of this constant tension by denying and distorting our frame of reference.
 But decisions become harder, as the mind defaults to doubt.
 Wanting gives way to worrying.
 We feel we are not coping.

 Problems, and a sense of pressure, stack up around us, causing us to behave in ways that can be diagnostic of common mental health conditions.
 We might develop attitudes that are ‘incongruent’ with our behaviours.
-We might. for example appear plainly angry, or sad, or gay, yet also be utterly convinced that we cannot be those things, preferring to say, ‘that’s not me’.
+We might, for example appear plainly angry, or sad, or gay, yet also be utterly convinced that we cannot be those things, preferring to say (and believe) ‘that’s not me’.
 These elements of being cannot be associated with our self-concept because we were never permitted and encouraged to accept and express them.
 In extreme cases the sense of self is so overwhelmed that our valuing system can buckle under the pressure, providing random signals about what is important, what to say next, or what is being seen or heard.
 We call this psychosis.